 For example, if you want to implement microservices, analyze the need for developers, software architects, test engineers, and QA.
 Further, you need to estimate the cost of hiring talent and find the best option.

-However, implementing these best practices requires a strategic approach and careful planning.
-Many organizations have successfully implemented such best practices.
+While implementing these best practices requires a strategic approach and careful planning, many organizations have successfully implemented such best practices.
 Let’s discuss some of them.

 Examples of successful application modernization